 LED projectors have been gaining a lot of buzz lately because of how swiftly the technology works.
-Instead of using the traditional halogen lamp as the light source like most of the old projectors, they use of LED (light-emitting diodes) in order to project video content on a flat screen.
+Instead of using the traditional halogen lamp as the light source like most of the old projectors, they use LED (light-emitting diodes) in order to project video content on a flat-screen.
 This is quickly becoming a trend in the market.
 Not only is it more efficient, but it is actually revolutionized the technological world.
 This working principle is further combined with the portability of a mini projector.
-Thus, the end product is a flexible, portable and highly functional LED projector that can gradually make the human life better and easier.
+Thus, the end product is a flexible, portable, and highly functional LED projector that can gradually make human life better and easier.

 What is a LED projector?

-LED projector is a device that uses light-emitting diodes to project video content on a flat screen.
-It guarantees top class picture quality to users.
-Moreover, it eliminates the use of old halogen lamps for projecting content. iCodis combines the functionality of LED projectors in small pocket-sized devices.
+The LED projector is a device that uses light-emitting diodes to project video content on a flat-screen.
+It guarantees top-class picture quality to users.
+Moreover, it eliminates the use of old halogen lamps for projecting content. iCODIS combines the functionality of LED projectors in small pocket-sized devices.
 These devices are further enhanced with many other attributes such as their ability to provide live streaming options and Android application access to users.
 The productivity level of these LED projectors is commendable and is bound to impress you at the first impression itself.
-With the use of these devices, you can stream as well as project your favorite music videos, videos, TV shows, movies and many other files on a flat screen on the go.
+With the use of these devices, you can stream as well as project your favorite music videos, videos, TV shows, movies, and many other files on a flat-screen on the go.

 Uses of LED Projectors

-LED projectors can become your best office co-worker, allowing you can take this device with you for preparing mock presentations before going in meetings.
+LED projectors can become your best office co-worker, allowing you can take this device with you for preparing mock presentations before going into meetings.
+You may like the best portable projector for PowerPoint presentations.
 Having a little practice with your projector is going to help you in building confidence and let you feel comfortable when you actually present your data in meetings.

 The world is heading towards a wireless world, and these LED projectors are a pathway of going to that particular space.
 These wireless LED projectors have a high demand in the market due to their portable nature.
 The elimination of cables and largely boxed projectors in favor of more portable and efficient projectors is important to the future of tech.